swengr-janan/super-mario/readme.md

-STORE LOCATOR
+SIMPLE SUPER MARIO THEMED NUMBER GUESSING GAME

-This is a sample project that I learned for Nazariy Dumanskyy during his LIVE JavaScript Training
+This is what I learned from Module 2 of Profit With JavaScript